 However, I needed to get on the road.
 I had at least a two-hour journey to make before I checked-in for my flight at Heathrow airport.

 I proudly place the latest great granddaughter in my grandmother’s lap.
 “Oh, my dear,” she sighed, “what is she wearing?
 Navy blue is not a colour for a baby.”

 I had considered the one-piece to be pretty with its dainty white flowers on a dark blue background.
 It was practical, too, for a long plane ride.
 And, the color suited my pale-skinned little girl with her big blue eyes, so I thought.
 The outfit clearly upset my grandmother’s sensibilities.

-“One photo with four generations,” I suggest with a lump in my throat.
+I decided to let the comment go.
+Other things were more important.
+“One photo with four generations,” I suggested with a lump in my throat.

 The photograph now sits above my desk, attached to a pin board containing other snapshots of my life.

 A picture captures a moment in time.
 It pulls us into the occasion so we laugh, or cry, or simply just remember with fondness the little things.

 Grandma grasped the finger of my five-month-old daughter.
 I should have dressed my baby in pink that day.
 My dad is the photographer.
 I can hear my mom reprimanding him as we studied the shot: “Oh look; you got the strap of the camera in the photograph.
 Can’t you take a proper photo?”
 My dad just shrugged his shoulders and muttered to himself—his way of dealing with my mum’s flippant comment.